Peter Combe

-Biography

-1948-1979: Early life
+Early life

-Peter Charles Combe was born in Adelaide on 20 October 1948 as the third of four children.
+Peter Charles Combe was born in Adelaide on 20 October 1948 to Merle (née Holman) and Bern Combe, the third of four children.
 His early influences from the 1950s were the Springfields; he learned to harmonise from an early age.
 He was inspired by folk singers of the 1960s, including Peter, Paul and Mary, Simon & Garfunkel, Joni Mitchell and Bob Dylan.
 He formed a folk group and taught himself guitar.
 Later he became fascinated by the Beatles and Billy Joel.

+Career

+Early career

 By 1969, Combe was a primary school teacher and in the early 1970s, he was a specialist music teacher.
 He taught junior school music at Prince Alfred College in the late 1970s.
 He started writing songs for his students and in 1973 he wrote his first "operettas" for them.
 One of the early ones, Bows Against the Barons, is based on Geoffrey Trease's novel of the same name, relating the legend of Robin Hood.
 The song, "Robin Hood's Dream", appeared on his 1988 album, Newspaper Mama.

 In 1975, Combe moved to Sydney and aspired to be the next Paul Simon.
 There he appeared in the rock musical, Sergeant Pepper's Lonely Hearts Club.
 He taught at inner Sydney primary schools, performed in pubs and clubs as a singer-songwriter.
 He wrote a children's musical, Frederick WhatsHisName & his TwoLegged Six String Guitar, which provided the track, "Spangle Road".
 Another of his musicals is based on Norman Lindsay's book, The Magic Pudding.

 In 1977, Combe migrated to England where he became a presenter on Music Time, a BBC Television educational program.
 He explained that "Someone in Adelaide had given me the name of a BBC producer.
 I rang and said I had just arrived [in England] and do you have any shows I can audition for.
 They wanted someone for Music Time, I auditioned, made the short list and got the job."
 Combe and co-presenter, Kathryn Harries, introduced musical concepts in an entertaining format.
 The show was used by teachers as part of their music programs and was a resource for other music educators.
 Besides being played in Britain for six years, it was re-broadcast on ABC TV.
 In late 1979, the Combe family moved back to Australia, where he presented Let's Have Music, an Australian Broadcasting Corporation (ABC) radio program, which was used for primary school music education.